 - The priority has always shoved the lane and then killed the neutral camps because you know one goes away, and one doesn’t.
-Rinse repeat, level five, clear the wave, then after that, there are some shenanigans here where he bulls believe the Storm.
+Rinse, repeat, level five, clear the wave, then after that; there are some shenanigans here where the bulls believe the Storm.

-- He was definitely afraid of Storm healing up and solo killing him as the level 6 timing was coming, but then from there on out, it’s a rinse repeat.
+- He was definitely afraid of Storm healing up and solo killing him as the level 6 timing was coming, but then from there on out, it’s a rinse and repeats.

 - Basically, all you’re going to do is clear the wave and then clear the nearby camps rinse, repeating this over and over and over again.

 - That is literally all you do.
 If there are no camps to the south side of you, you go north.
-If there are no camps to the north, you go south, and you just rinse, repeat.
+If there are no camps to the north, you go south, and you just rinse and repeat.

 - Do not rotate at all.
-This is the last thing I’ll say before we head towards the mid-game and talk about the item decisions.
+This is the last thing I’ll say before we head toward the mid-game and talk about the item decisions.
 Just don’t rotate.

 Then they can even get 100, and he also died right, which set back CS quite a bit.
 If he hadn’t died and his team stacked for him, he would probably have about 100 right now, which is why this hero can get massive.
 Of course, as we said, he died, so he’s not like way ahead here, but that is the gist.

-- Having maxed out Chakra and maxed out Illuminate, now we’re going to see his first major gank or at least major successful gank of the game here.
+- Having maxed out Chakra and maxed Illuminate, now we’re going to see his first major gank or at least a major successful gank of the game here.